From Airmen to Guardians: 6 Altus Airmen transfer into U.S. Space Force

-1st Lt.
-Issac Chung, 97th Operations Support Squadron officer in charge of intelligence operations, shows his uniform with U.S. Space Force (USSF) name tapes on Jan.
-13, 2020, at Altus Air Force Base, Oklahoma.
-Chung applied to transfer into the USSF in May of 2020 and learned he’d been accepted in October of 2020.
-He is slated to swear in to the USSF on Feb.
-4, 2021.
+Lt.
+Col. Marshalria Vaughans, 97th Communications Squadron (CS) commander, stands next to the 97th CS logo on Jan.
+20, 2020, at Altus Air Force Base, Oklahoma.
+Vaughans applied to transfer into the U.S. Space Force in May of 2020 and learned she’d been accepted in October of 2020.
+She is slated to become one of 150 cyber officers in the entire branch.
 (U.S. Air Force photo by Airman 1st Class Amanda Lovelace)

 |Date Taken: